xumj2021/xumj2021.github.io/content/post/Connect To WRDS via Python.md

 If you are on Windows, you will need to download and install SSH client software (e.g., PuTTY, WinSCP) to your computer.

-Once you have downloaded and installed one of the above, you can initiate an SSH connection to the WRDS Cloud as follows.
-This example uses PuTTY:

-**To configure PuTTY for SSH:**
+Once you have downloaded and installed one of the above, you can initiate an SSH connection to the WRDS Cloud.
+Suppose you use PuTTY and want **to configure PuTTY for SSH:**

 1. In **Host Name**, enter `wrds-cloud.wharton.upenn.edu`
 2. In **Port** (skip if there is no Port field), enter `22`